Lesego-creater/Lesego-creator/README.md

 Enhancing my software architecture and development skills.

 💡 Completed university level projects:
-Smart Prepaid Energy Controller Design
+Smart Prepaid Energy Controller Design,
-Automated Reversing for a Vehicle with a Trailer - Final year project Machine learning algorithms
+Automated Reversing for a Vehicle with a Trailer - Final year project, Machine learning algorithms
-Control systems

 🤖 Fun Fact:
 I enjoy tinkering with hardware just as much as coding!
 From building simulation models to developing software architectures, I'm always up for a new challenge.